DefangLabs/samples/samples/csharp-dotnet/README.md

 ## NOTE

 This sample showcases how you could deploy a full-stack application with ASP.NET Core and JavaScript using Defang.
-The Docker setup ensures the app can be easily built and deployed.
+The Docker setup ensures the app can be easily built and tested during development.

 ## Essential Setup Files